Blosc/blogsite/pages/blosc-in-depth.rst

 Blosc2 is an `open and fully documented format <https://github.com/Blosc/c-blosc2/blob/main/README.rst#open-format>`_.
 All the documentation take less than 1000 lines of text, and it should be easy to understand and implement, so you are not locked-in to a proprietary (or difficult to replicate) format.

- `Blosc1 is also documented <https://github.com/Blosc/c-blosc/blob/main/README_CHUNK_FORMAT.rst>`_, although it is kind of legacy, and all the action and development efforts are now mostly happening in Blosc2.
+`Blosc1 is also completely documented <https://github.com/Blosc/c-blosc/blob/main/README_CHUNK_FORMAT.rst>`_, although all the action and development efforts are now mostly happening in Blosc2.
 If you are looking for a stable and long-term solution, Blosc2 is the way to go.

 Blosc as a Meta-Compressor
 --------------------------